Motorcycle Insurance Coverages

 The following coverages come standard with your Progressive motorcycle policy:

-Full replacement cost and no depreciation
+Full replacement cost and no depreciation for parts

 We'll always return your bike to pre-accident condition or better.